Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Client Connections by Protocol: A section that shows metrics for connections to the event broker services.

-• Current MQTT Connections: A Query Value widget that shows the number MQTT connections.
+• Last MQTT Connections: A query value widget that shows the last number MQTT connections.

-• % Util MQTT Connections: A Query Value widget that shows the percentage of the maximum connections that are MQTT connections.
+• Last % Util MQTT Connections: A query value widget that shows the last percentage of maximum connections that are MQTT connections.

 • MQTT Client Connection Utilization (%): A Timeseries widget that shows a graph with the utilization (as a percentage) of MQTT connections over a time interval.

-• Current REST In Connections: A Query Value widget that shows the number of incoming REST requests.
+• Last Current REST In Connections: A query value widget that shows the last number of incoming REST requests.

-• % Util REST In Connections: A Query Value widget that shows the percentage of the maximum client connections that are incoming REST requests.
+• Last % Util REST In Connections: A query value widget that shows the last percentage of maximum client connections that are incoming REST requests.

 • Incoming REST Client Connection Utilization (%): A Timeseries widget that shows a graph with the utilization (as a percentage) incoming REST requests over the selected time interval.

-• Current REST Out Connections: A Query Value widget that shows the number of outgoing REST requests.
+• Last Current REST Out Connections: A query value widget that shows the last number of outgoing REST requests.

-• % Util REST Out Connections: A Query Value widget that shows the percentage of the maximum client connections that are outgoing REST requests.
+• Last % Util REST Out Connections: A query value widget that shows the last percentage of maximum client connections that are outgoing REST requests.

 • Outgoing REST Client Connection Utilization (%): A Timeseries widget that shows a graph with the utilization (as a percentage) of outgoing REST requests over the selected time interval.

-• Current SMF Connections: A Query Value widget that shows the number Solace Message Format (SMF) connections.
+• Last Current SMF Connections: A query value widget that shows the last number Solace Message Format (SMF) connections.

-• % Util SMF Connections: A Query Value widget that shows the percentage of the maximum connections that are SMF connections.
+• Last % Util SMF Connections: A query value widget that shows the last percentage of maximum connections that are SMF connections.

 • SMF Client Connection Utilization (%): A Timeseries widget that shows a graph with the number SMF connections over the selected time interval.

-• Current Web Connections: A Query Value widget that shows the number of Web (HTTP-based) connections.
+• Last Current Web Connections: A query value widget that shows the last number of Web (HTTP-based) connections.

-• % Util Web Connections: A Query Value widget that shows the percentage of the maximum connections that are Web connections.
+• Last % Util Web Connections: A query value widget that shows the last percentage of maximum connections that are Web connections.

 • Web Client Connection Utilization (%): A Timeseries widget that shows a graph with the number Web connections over the selected time interval.

-• Current AMQP Connections: A Query Value widget that shows the number AMQP connections.
+• Last Current AMQP Connections: A query value widget that shows the last number AMQP connections.

-• % Util AMQ Connections: A Query Value widget that shows the percentage of the maximum connections that are AMQP connections.
+• Last % Util AMQ Connections: A query value widget that shows the last percentage of maximum connections that are AMQP connections.

 • AMQP Client Connection Utilization (%): A Timeseries widget that shows a graph with the number AMQP connections over the selected time interval.